ali0sam/Discord-Fake-Mute-Deafen-Plugin/README.md

 ## How to use

+1. Enable plugin
-1. Mute and deafen yourself
+2. Mute or deafen yourself
-2. Start plugin
+3. Connect to a voice channel you want (or reconnect)
-3. Now you should appear as "muted" or "deafened"!
+4. Now you should appear as "muted" or "deafened"!